kisp/omrc/** README OMRC update 1.41.txt

 **************************************
 The following limitations exist in the library:

--There can be maximum 800 search variables in a calculation.
+"There can be maximum 800 search variables in a calculation.
--There can be maximum 2400 events in each rhythm layer (single events, not motifs).
+"There can be maximum 2400 events in each rhythm layer (single events, not motifs).
--There can be maximum 8160 grid points handled by the r-beat-subdiv (this equals 170 measures with the time signature 4/4 if the rule r-beat-subdiv allows the subdivisions '(1 2 3 4 5 6).
+"There can be maximum 8160 grid points handled by the r-beat-subdiv (this equals 170 measures with the time signature 4/4 if the rule r-beat-subdiv allows the subdivisions '(1 2 3 4 5 6).

 This can easily be changed in the file "Classes-and-vectors.lisp": change the parameters *max-numberof-rhythmvalues*, *max-size-timesigngrid* and *max-numberof-variables*.